Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Method

 To prevent sudden noise level fluctuations, we adopt a cosine noise schedule, as defined in \cite{improveddiffuion}:

 Here, parameter $s$ is a small offset value that prevents the schedule from becoming exceedingly small as the timestep nears zero.
-As a denoiser model in the reverse diffusion process $p_\theta$, we employ a modified 3D U-Net architecture, based on the original work \cite{ddpm} by DDPM authors.
-Our enhancements involve replacing 2D operations, layers, and noise inputs with 3D counterparts to handle volumetric medical images.
-We incorporate embedding, ResBlocks, SiLU activation, group normalization, attention and fully connected layers to enhance performance.
-The detailed architecture is illustrated in Fig.~\ref{fig1}.
+In the reverse diffusion process $p_\theta$, we employed a modified 3D U-Net architecture, as described in our previous work \cite{previouswork}, to serve as our denoiser model.
+This modification involved replacing 2D components with their 3D equivalents to accommodate volumetric medical images and integrating embedding layers, Residual Blocks (ResBlocks), Sigmoid Linear Unit (SiLU) activation functions, group normalization, attention mechanisms, and fully connected layers to enhance model performance.

-For model conditioning, we propose a straightforward, effective method that modifies the input image $x_t$ by channel-wise concatenating the segmentation mask.
-Contrary to the original DDPM where $x_t$ is the only input, our model $\tilde{x_t}$ includes an additional channel for a segmentation mask.
+Inspired by a super-resolution technique where a lower-resolution image is upsampled and concatenated to the generated image at each iteration, as demonstrated by J. Ho et al. \cite{inspiration}, we propose a straightforward, effective method that adapts this approach to modify the input image $x_t$ by channel-wise concatenating the segmentation mask.
+Contrary to the original DDPM, where $x_t$ is the only input, our model incorporates $\tilde{x_t}$, which includes an additional channel for the segmentation mask.
 This mask guides the generation process, enabling the synthesis of meaningful images, such as a pathological MRI of the brain with a tumor precisely positioned.
 The conditioning process is illustrated in Fig.~\ref{fig1}, where the segmentation mask $c$ is concatenated with the noisy image $x_t$ at each timestep $t$.
+Consequently, we also modify the number of input channels of denoiser model to match the number of segmentation mask labels.
+Fig.~\ref{fig1} illustrates the overall structure of our proposed method, including the model architecture adapted from \cite{previouswork}.